AlexOrlek/ATCG/README.md

 [Decraene _et al_.
 2018](https://aac.asm.org/content/62/12/e01689-18.long) applied comparative genomic analysis to plasmids isolated from an antibiotic resistant hospital outbreak.
 They found that a successful plasmid called pKPC-CAD1 (carrying a blaKPC resistance gene) is highly similar to another plasmid from the outbreak called pCAD3.
 However, the resistance gene region of pKPC-CAD1 showed similarity to that of another plasmid, called pKPC-CAD2.
 So, they hypothesized that a pCAD3-like plasmid recombined with a pKPC-CAD2-like plasmid to produce pKPC-CAD1.<br>

 A FASTA file containing sequences from the 3 plasmids can be found in the resistance-plasmid-example/sequences directory.
-As an initial analysis step, the `distance.py` script can be run on the plasmids.
-First, navigate to the resistance-plasmid-example directory and run the `distance.py` script on the sequences:<br>
+As an initial analysis step (prior to visualisation), the `distance.py` script can be run on the plasmids.
+First, navigate to the resistance-plasmid-example directory and run the script on the sequences:<br>

 `distance.py -s sequences/plasmids.fasta -o atcgout --breakpoint --alnlenstats --trimmedalignments -t 4`

-Output of trimmed alignments is specified (these will be used for the visualisation step [below](#261-resistance-plasmid-comparison)).<br>
+The `--trimmedalignments` flag means trimmed alignments will produced (they will be used for the visualisation step [below](#261-resistance-plasmid-comparison)).<br>

 The output, shows that, across 79% of its length, pKPC-CAD1 is >99% similar to pCAD3, while across 37% of its length, pKPC-CAD1 is 99% similar to pKPC-CAD2.
 Note that these statistics differ slightly from those presented in the paper, due to differences in assembly methods and BLAST settings.